sangar82/sangar-scaffold-spark/README.md

 ###URL Structure

-The only allowed URL structure is the following:
+The only allowed URL structure for the scaffold code is the following:

     http://www.yourdomain.com/controller/action/